 An online meeting works better than a physical meeting, which is pretty exciting.
 Many think it’s nice to meet in person.
 Still, if we take a realistic and blunt perspective and look at this from a productivity and efficiency angle, well-facilitated online meetings are better.
+Especially if the meeting structure is in order.
 More gets accomplished when people work online with proper methods.

 Ever since 2016, I have facilitated almost all of my workshops online.
 In the beginning, it’s good to meet in person at least once, to get to know each other.
 Everyone, however, has their laptops and the joint writing board open during the meeting.
 People see the board and post input as digital cards.
 The following sessions take place online because they are so much more efficient.
 Besides, video conferences are, in fact, face-to-face meetings, if you start to think about it!